SM 100D Fundamentals of College Mathematics

 4 credits (AS)

-Building on concepts learned in the core of the Environmental Biology Concentration of the Environmental Studies program, this course integrates these concepts with the practical approach of communicating and interpreting nature for the general public.
+Building on concepts learned in the core of the Environmental Biology degree, this course integrates these concepts with the practical approach of communicating and interpreting nature for the general public.
 Students will further their knowledge of the inhabitants of local environments while designing and implementing environmental exhibits for the college and/or community in the form of slide presentations, informational leaflets, exhibits, and interpretive programs.
-Prerequisites: Junior/senior standing
+(Offered fall term, every third year) Prerequisite: Junior/senior standing.

 SM 499 Capstone Seminar